Shoonya-Dev/ShoonyaApi-dotnet/README.md

 To initialize the api the following are needed

-endPoint:The api end point as instructed by ProStocks Appkey:The secretkey issued to you,donot append the userid to it.
+endPoint: The api end point as instructed by Finvasia Appkey  : The secretkey issued to you, donot append the userid to it.

-### MakingRequests
+### Making Requests

-We will be creating an object of NorenRestApi to make requests the callback is taken as an argument in the requestmethod.
+We will be creating an object of NorenRestApi to make requests, the callback is an argument of the request method.

 ```
 LoginMessage loginMessage = new LoginMessage();